kathrindc/kathrindc/README.md

 ### Welcome to the my Profile! 🐱

 - 🔭 I’m currently working on some minor side projects
-- 🌱 I’m currently learning korean and stuff for school
+- 🌱 I’m currently learning korean
 - 👯 I’m looking to collaborate on nothing at the moment
 - 🤔 I’m looking for help with studying for my finals
 - 💬 Ask me about low-level development (eg. C/C++, Assembly)